koeqaife/hyprland-material-you/README.md

 <details>
     <summary>Automatic installation (Arch)</summary>

-Not available for now.
+-# Not available for now.
 Wait until v2 releases.
-Will be as PKGBUILD for Arch Linux.
+-# Will be as PKGBUILD for Arch Linux.
-Maybe it will be in AUR,
+-# Maybe it will be in AUR.
 </details>

 ## Things left to do